 You should look for an outsourcing partner that provides comprehensive services.
 Releasing the app to app stores is not the final step — after that, you need maintenance and support services from the software house.
 The app development company should also monitor your app’s performance, deal with any bugs and provide updates.
 Establish that in advance, it should appear in the agreement.

 Lastly, you need to determine how long will the mobile app development process last and what are the costs of the whole project, including future maintenance and updates.
 Remember, that the cheapest option may not be the best one.
-Look for a software house that understands your requirements, is not ashamed of its past projects, offers open communication, flexibility, excellent project management, eagerly shares the experience with you and has skilled developers.
+Look for a software development company that understands your requirements, is not ashamed of its past projects, offers open communication, flexibility, excellent project management, eagerly shares the experience with you and has skilled developers.
 That way you will receive a product that will meet your needs and have the potential to win the market.